openpesa/php-pesa/docs/src/docs/psr_compliance.md

 ## PSR-4: Autoloading Standard

-This PSR provides a method for organizing file and namespaces to allow for a standard method of autoloading classes.
+This PSR provides a method for organizing files and namespaces to allow for a standard method of autoloading classes.
 Our Autoloader meets the PSR-4 recommendations.

 —

 If you find any places that we claim to meet a PSR but have failed to execute it correctly, please let us know and we will get it fixed, or submit a pull request with the required changes.